Vyral/monte-mohr-recruiting/_posts/2021-05-10-discussing-goals-with-a-mindset-coach.md

 <center>&nbsp;</center>

 With all the chaos happening in the real estate market, we can feel like our minds are spinning a million miles a minute.
 We may begin to doubt ourselves and what we know because so many changes are occurring constantly.
 So today we have Lauren Weibert, a mindset coach, with us to discuss what to do when you feel stuck or in chaos.
-Or sometimes we’re successful, but we have difficulties showing our team how to reach that success too, and a mindset coach can help with that as well.
+Sometimes we’re successful, but we have difficulties showing our team how to reach that success too, and a mindset coach can help with that as well.

 **Feel free to watch the full message above, or use these timestamps that will direct you to various points in the video.**